 The punishment for being convicted for violation of Vehicle Code § 23247(e) is up to six months in jail and payment of a fine of up to $5,000, plus penalties and assessments that can make the fine over $20,000.
 In addition, the DMV will terminate the restricted license privileges and suspend the offender’s driving privileges.

 It should be noted for the reader that if this is first-time offense, informal or summary probation is likely to be how this violation is handled, perhaps with a short amount of jail time and/or community service as a term of probation.
 There also may a court fine and if the person was arrested, a booking fee to pay.

-The police usually pull over the motorist for an unrelated reason, i.e., speeding or some other Vehicle Code violation and then notices that the driver has a license restricted due to a DUI conviction, but then looks at the car to discover there is no IID installed.
-Thus, a false accusation of 23247(e) may be hard to argue unless someone else reports such a violation to the police (i.e. an ex-wife or ex-girlfriend), who then may seek to confirm this before issuing such a citation.
+The police usually pull over the motorist for an unrelated reason, i.e., speeding or some other Vehicle Code violation and then notice that the driver has a license restricted due to a DUI conviction, but then look at the car to discover there is no IID installed.
+Thus, a false accusation of 23247(e) may be hard to argue unless someone else reports such a violation to the police (i.e., an ex-wife or ex-girlfriend), who then may seek to confirm this before issuing such a citation.